Hugo Weaving: 1999–2010

 Weaving reprised his role as Elrond for the video game The Lord of the Rings: The Battle for Middle-Earth II.
 He regularly appears in productions by the Sydney Theatre Company (STC).
 In 2006, he worked with Cate Blanchett on a reprise of the STC production of Hedda Gabler in New York City.

 In a controversial move by director Michael Bay, Weaving was chosen as the Decepticon leader Megatron vocally in the 2007 live-action film Transformers, rather than using the original version of the character's voice created by the voice actor Frank Welker.

-Weaving himself was unaware of the controversy and had accepted the role based on Michael Bay's personal request; in a November 2008 Sun Herald interview, he said he had never seen Transformers.
+Weaving himself was unaware of the controversy, having accepted the role based on Michael Bay's personal request; in a November 2008 Sun Herald interview, he said he had never seen Transformers.
 Though Weaving reprised his role in two sequels, he does not have much personal investment in the Transformers films.
 In February 2010, Weaving revealed to The Age: "Director Michael Bay talks to me on the phone.
 I've never met him.
 We were doing the voice for the second one and I still hadn't seen the first one.
 I still didn't really know who the characters were and I didn't know what anything was.
 It's a voice job, for sure, and people assume I've spent my life working on it, but I really know so little about it."
 In 2012, Weaving said to Collider: "It was one of the only things I've ever done where I had no knowledge of it, I didn't care about it, I didn't think about it.
 They wanted me to do it.
 In one way, I regret that bit.
 I don't regret doing it, but I very rarely do something if it's meaningless.
 It was meaningless to me, honestly.
 I don't mean that in any nasty way."

 Weaving played a supporting role in Joe Johnston's 2010 remake of the 1941 film The Wolfman, starring Benicio del Toro.
 Immediately after Wolfman wrapped in spring 2008, he returned home to Australia to film a lead role in the film Last Ride, directed by Glendyn Ivin.
 In early 2009, Guillermo del Toro, then director of The Hobbit films, prequels to The Lord of the Rings, confirmed his intent to again cast Weaving as Elrond of Rivendell in a BBC interview.
 When asked about reprising the role, Weaving replied that he was game, but had not officially been approached.
 Del Toro eventually left the project; Peter Jackson decided to direct the films himself but Weaving was not officially confirmed in the cast until May 2011.

 Weaving spent the summer of 2009 starring in the Melbourne Theatre Company's production of God of Carnage, portraying the caustic lawyer Alain Reille.
 He returned to the stage in November 2010 in Sydney Theatre Company's Uncle Vanya, co-starring Cate Blanchett and Richard Roxburgh.
 Weaving filmed a guest role on Roxburgh's Australian TV series Rake in May 2010.